 #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.
-We anticipate this to cover 95-100% of the investments of this Sub-Fund.
-For these investments, the investee companies have to adhere to good governance practices and we assess and monitor this in our investment process.

-#2 Other includes the remaining investments of the financial product which are not aligned with the environmental or social characteristics.
-We anticipate these investments to cover 0-5% of the investments of this Sub-Fund.
-This also covers investments held for liquidity (ancillary liquid assets) and/ or rebalancing purposes.
+#2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.